Pirimid/financial-documents-ocr-deep-learning/README.md

 Result:

-Adobe Acrobat PDF Files
+Adobe Acrobat PDF Files <br />
-Adobe® Portable Document Format (PDF) is a universal file format that preserves all of the fonts, formatting, colours and graphics  of any  source document,  regardless of the application and platform used to create it.
+Adobe® Portable Document Format (PDF) is a universal file format that preserves all <br />
+of the fonts, formatting, colours and graphics  of any  source document,  regardless of <br />
+the application and platform used to create it. <br />
-Adobe PDF is an ideal format for electronic document distribution as it overcomes the problems commonly encountered with electronic file sharing.
+Adobe PDF is an ideal format for electronic document distribution as it overcomes the <br />
+problems commonly encountered with electronic file sharing. <br />
 •  Anyone, anywhere can open a PDF file.
-All you need is the free Adobe Acrobat Reader.
-Recipients  of  other  file  formats  sometimes  can't  open  files  because  they don't have the applications used to create the documents.
+All you need is the free Adobe Acrobat <br />
+Reader.
+Recipients  of  other  file  formats  sometimes  can't  open  files  because  they <br />
+don't have the applications used to create the documents. <br />
-•  PDF files always print correctly on any printing device.
+•  PDF files always print correctly on any printing device. <br />
-•  PDF  files  always  display  exactly  as  created,  regardless  of  fonts,  software,  and operating systems.
-Fonts, and graphics are not lost due to platform, software, and version incompatibilities.
+•  PDF  files  always  display  exactly  as  created,  regardless  of  fonts,  software,  and <br />
+operating systems.
+Fonts, and graphics are not lost due to platform, software, and <br />
+version incompatibilities. <br />
-•  The  free  Acrobat  Reader  is  easy  to  download  and  can  be  freely  distributed  by anyone.
+•  The  free  Acrobat  Reader  is  easy  to  download  and  can  be  freely  distributed  by <br />
+anyone. <br />
-•  Compact  PDF  files  are  smaller  than  their  source  files  and  download  a page at a time for fast display on the Web.
+•  Compact  PDF  files  are  smaller  than  their  source  files  and  download  a <br />
+page at a time for fast display on the Web. <br />

     Requirements to use `pdfminer.six` are: